Assessment in Key Stage 1

 - Progress and learning is ‘working at a greater depth within the expected standard’ if it is above the curriculum expectations for that age.

 Alongside teacher assessments, children in Year 1 have a formal assessment that indicates how well the children are learning in phonics.
 The phonic screen gives each child a score for their ability to decode real and non-real words and to blend and segment sounds in words.
 The Government decides which score indicates that a child has achieved the standard required.
 The current score is 32/40.
 The results are reported to parents with their annual report at the end of the year.
 If a child does not yet achieve this score then they have another assessment at the end of Year 2.
 Phonics teaching continues through the whole of KS1.

 Y2 are also assessed formally using summative assessments called SATS in reading, writing and mathematics.
 These are used to support the teacher’s assessment and are reported to the Department of Education and parents at the end of the year with their annual report.
 A parent event shares information about the organisation of these assessments.

 Reporting to parents

 A written report is produced annually and summarises the progress your child has made over each year.
-Parents also have the opportunity to meet with their child’s teacher three times per year to discuss their child’s progress and report.
+Parents also have the opportunity to meet with their child’s teacher twice a year to discuss their child’s progress and well-being.
 We always strive to work in close partnership with parents, and parents are welcome and encouraged to come in at any time arranged with the teacher to discuss their child’s progress.
-Should you wish to do this, please contact the school office to make a convenient appointment.